A horizontal banner depicting an expansive ocean scenery.

 Cleric -> Magic-User: Necromancer

-+1 spell slot per spell level for necromancy spells only.
+You gain +1 spell slot per spell level for necromancy spells only.
+If the necromancy spell list was previously unavailable, it is now available to your character.

 Your undead have +1HP per HD.